deepdrive/deepdrive-sim/README.md

 You'll often want to run `clean.sh` or `clean.bat` after pulling in changes, especially to the plugin as Unreal will spuriously cache old binaries.

 ## PyCharm
 If you open an Unreal project in Pycharm, add Binaries, Build, Content, Intermediate, and Saved to your project’s “Excluded” directories in Project Structure or simply by right clicking and choosing “Mark Directory as” => “Excluded”.
 Keeping these large binary directories in the project will cause PyCharm to index them.
+Do the same with these directories (Binaries, Build, Content, Intermediate, and Saved) within any of the Plugins in the Plugins folder.